YichaoOU/HemTools/docs/content/NGS_pipelines/cut_run_footprint.rst

 This pipeline is also deposited at: https://github.com/YichaoOU/cut_run_footprinting

-This pipeline takes in a bam file and a narrowPeak file (or any bed file), generate footprint figures for all motifs (500+) in JASPAR database and output a cut_sites.bw file.
+This pipeline takes in a bam file and a narrowPeak file (or any bed file), generate footprint figures for all motifs identified by Homer, including known motifs.

 Only properly-paired reads are used.
 Users can control maximal fragment size, default is 150bp.
 For CUT & RUN, some people also use 120bp.
-You can also use a big number, like 9999, in that case, all sizes of fragment will be used.
+You can also use a big number, like 9999, in that case, all sizes of fragment will be used. ``I haven't tested differences between fragment sizes.``

 Interpreting results
 ^^^^^^^^^^^^^^^^^^^^